Zond 3: Operational history

 Zond 3's lunar flyby occurred on July 20 with a closest approach of 9219 km, approximately after launch.
 25 visible light photographs and 3 ultraviolet spectra of very good quality were taken of the lunar surface, beginning at 01:24 UTC and 11570 km prior to closest approach and ending at 02:32 UTC and 9960 km past closest approach, covering a period of 68 minutes.
-The photos covered 19 e6km2 of the lunar surface.
+The photos covered 19 e6km2 of the lunar surface, including the remaining 30% of the moon's far side.

 Zond 3 proceeded on a trajectory across Mars' orbit, but not at a time when planetary encounter would occur.
 These images were transmitted by radio frequency on July 29 at a distance of 2.25 e6km.
 To test telemetry, the camera film was rewound and retransmitted in mid-August, mid-September, and finally on October 23 at a distance of 31.5 e6km, thus proving the ability of the communications system.
 The subsequent transmissions were also at progressively slower data rates but higher quality.
 The mission was ended after radio contact ceased on March 3, 1966, when it was at a distance of 153.5 e6km.
 It operated for 228 days, roughly equivalent to the time needed to survive a journey to Mars and exceeding that needed for Venus.

 Legacy

 In 1967, the second part of the Atlas of the Far Side of the Moon was published in Moscow, based on data from Zond 3, with the catalog now including 4,000 newly discovered features of the lunar far side landscape.
 In the same year, the first Complete Map of the Moon (1:5000000 scale) and updated complete globe (1:10000000 scale), featuring 95 percent of the lunar surface, were released in the Soviet Union.
+Zond 3 had also become the first soviet spacecraft to demostrate successful course corrections using both stellar and solar orientation.